-We understand, it is hard when you are starting out to make your store look interesting, especially on a tight budget.
-A lot of artists for this reason delay a launch until they have many designs to post (larger order help production costs and running your shop become far more relaxing when you already have something planned to release to keep peoples interest.
+We understand it is hard when you are starting out to make your store look interesting, especially on a tight budget.
+A lot of artists for this reason delay a launch until they have many designs to post.
+Larger order helps production costs and running your shop become far more relaxing when you already have something planned to release to keep people's interest.
 Larger brands do this by planning most product launches even years in advance, which helps them seem stable and helps marketing keep people interested.
 If only we had that luxury!

-Keeping peoples interest is vital to find out what works and to grow your brand, planning in advance and having a schedule will save a lot of stress when it comes to starting to sell online.
-Building momentum means investing in your shop often so it can growing until it grows to a point that it becomes your life!
+Keeping people's interest is vital to find out what works and to grow your brand, planning in advance and having a schedule will save a lot of stress when it comes to starting to sell online.
+Building momentum means investing in your shop often so it can grow until it grows to a point that it becomes your life!

-We would love your products and designs make someone smile! :) The journey of starting your own shop is not free from challenges, failure and costs.
-For our team members it was honestly the best life experience (little to no regrets) and something we all became addicted after realising the dream of going full-time with our passion.
+We would love your products and designs to make someone smile! :) The journey of starting your own shop is not free from challenges, failure, and costs.
+For our team members, it was honestly the best life experience (little to no regrets) and something we all became addicted after realizing the dream of going full-time with our passion.
 Yourstuffmade wouldn't have been possible without everyone taking a risk to create products.

 In conclusion.
 You can't avoid every challenge in life, so have fun, do your research, ask us for help, believe in yourself, remember why you started your journey often, test new ideas, dream big and enjoy the ride while connecting with a community that embraces your joy :)